Travel to Havasu Falls & Grand Canyon

 Do you love the outdoors & hiking?
-If so and are up for a challenge, have I got a recommendation for you!
+If so and you’re up for a challenge, have I got a recommendation for you!
+Plan your travel to Havasu Falls and the Grand Canyon.

-April 19-22 of 2018, I traveled to Phoenix, Arizona to drive the four hours to the Grand Canyon.
-The purpose?
-A grueling 10 mile hike down switchbacks, through uneven terrain, all while inhaling desert dust in search of beauty, waterfalls and memories.
+Three friends and I traveled to Phoenix, Arizona, on April 19-22 of 2018.
+The drive to the Grand Canyon took four hours.
+Why did we do this?
+To get to Havasu Falls.
+But, to get there, you must endure a grueling 10 mile hike down switchbacks and through uneven terrain.
+One thing I was not ready for was inhaling desert dust in search of beauty, waterfalls and memories.
 All my expectations were blown right out of the water.

 The Grand Canyon, you guys!
 It’s one of the Seven Natural Wonders of the World for a reason.
-The shear size of the canyon is astonishing and once down in it, you really see the way it was formed.
-The water shaped and molded the walls so many centuries ago.
-The fallen rocks form mini-mountains.
+The shear size of the canyon is astonishing and once in, you really see the way it was formed.
+Like, how water shaped and molded the walls many centuries ago.
+How the fallen rocks form mini-mountains.
 Giant unexplained holes pepper the canyon walls.
 A stack of rock holds on for dear life way up on top of a cliff.

 First, we all had 40+ pound packs, which held the necessary items to camp and survive in the wilderness for a few days.
 We parked the car at the top of the canyon and ventured down a mile of steep, rocky switchbacks to the canyon floor.
 On the way down, we encountered several packs of mules who do not mind one bit that people are on the trail and will trample you right over.